beabock/ggls/README.md

 #> [1] "OJ" "VC"
 ```

-Additionally, if you are using ggpubr, you may want to test the common
+Additionally, you may want to test the common assumptions of common
-assumptions of common statistical tests on your dataset.
-The
+statistical tests on your dataset to know if it’s okay to use those
-test_assumptions function does this.
+tests on your dataset.
+The test_assumptions function does this.

 ``` r